Frequently Asked Questions

 Do I need this surgery even though I don’t have any symptoms?

 If a deformity is present, the sooner it is treated the less damage will occur.
 You don’t want to wait for pain.
 At that point there may be irreversible damage.
-We don’t wait until our car tires are worn to balance them!

 If this procedure is performed on a child, does it have to be replaced later in life?